We can’t manage time, but we can manage how we prioritise our day and which tasks we focus on.

 Tell others what you’re working on and commit to deadlines they can monitor.
 Try it, it works!

-For more comprehensive strategies for dealing with time management challenges, we have an excellent one day course ‘Time Management for Managers’
+For more comprehensive strategies for dealing with time management challenges, we have an excellent short course‘Time Management for Managers.’